GideonBear/pre-commit-hooks/README.md

 Feel free to contribute to [default_allows.py](https://github.com/GideonBear/pre-commit-hooks/blob/main/src/pre_commit_hooks/default_allows.py) with any other known exceptions!

 `gha-pin` provides autofixes for most errors.
-This autofix uses the GitHub API, but works offline (and thus in pre-commit.ci) as well.
-All errors will still be shown, only the autofixes depend on the network.
+These autofixes use the GitHub API, which means they will not be available when you are offline, or when running in pre-commit.ci.
+All error detections still work offline and in pre-commit.ci.

 ## `shfuncdecfmt`